 4. Groups Choose a Trump.
 Towards the end of the class, each table group chooses one Trump to use to summarize the learning.
 For example, one group might do a short verbal presentation about what they learned (“Shorter Trumps Longer”).
 Another group might create a chart-paper image to represent the learning (“Images Trump Words”).
 A third group may have everyone in the class write summary statements (“Writing Trumps Reading”).
 As part of the conclusion segment, each table group presents its “Trump Summary” to the whole class.

-Click on the red button below to download “The 6 Trumps Bookmark” (2-page JPG file):
+Click below to download “The 6 Trumps Bookmark” (JPG):

 Of course, you can also use the activities listed in the blog post: “Creating Your Own “6 Trumps Card Set” with “The 6 Trumps Guide.”
 With some minor modifications, these strategies will work with both the guide and the bookmark.

 And, again, my deepest thanks to Carole and Otsuka, for their wonderful contributions to this website. 🙂